Creating a Private Vlog

 Making Some Videos Public

 Like YouTube, Dacast does have a public video portal that can be used to view content hosted on our platform without having to visit your own website.
-However, whether you turn on this feature for your content is completely up to you: the public portal can be disabled for specific videos or for your entire account.
+However, whether you turn on this feature for your content is completely up to you and your security needs: the public portal can be disabled for specific videos or for your entire account.
 This feature will vary depending on which white label video host you use.

 Max Wilbert